SCHEDULE A CONSULTATION

 What you need:

-• A button up shirt or a shirt that you don’t have to pull over your head, where your new, fragile hairs will be.
+• Wear button-up shirt that don’t have to pull over your head, where your new hairs will be.

 • A ride home.
 Uber is fine.